mintyfresh8188/intersex101/01_INTRO_TO_INTERSEX.md

 <h3>Additional Material</h3>

-I conducted an interview with one of my research facillitators on what she felt about the incidence of DSDs and stgima surrounding medical diagnosis and care.
+I conducted an interview with an intersex activist on what she felt about the incidence of DSDs and stgima surrounding medical diagnosis and care.
 She has a lot of great insight, and if you are interested in reading about it, you can find that interview at the end of this [page](/02_J124DATAPROJECT.md)